Patient Research Advisory Group/PPI

 “I know speaking to family and friends about research most do not understand what it entails and how much work and time is involved in the process.
 I personally find that the meetings are very interesting and that we can be involved in a variety of subjects.
 I feel my opinion matters.”

-- Our researchers tell us:
+- Our Researchers tell us:

 “The patient research advisory group is a great asset to the Trust.
 I am an early career researcher and have been guided by them at various stages of research.
 I have approached the group for developing multiple research projects and they have been kind enough to read through research documents and provide valuable feedback.
 Their feedback ensures that the research projects at WWL Trust as easily understandable and accessible for potential participants.”